ARivottiC/binder.js/README.md

 ### *no*(`object`, `event`, `function`) ###

-Add an event to object.
+Remove an event from object.

 * **`object`**